Short-term counselling and psychotherapy in Kingston upon Thames, south west London - Danielle Coleman, BA Hons, PGDip (wpf), MBACP

 Many people think for quite a while about seeking professional help.
 I know that it can feel quite daunting to take that first step and contact a counsellor: I would like to make the process as easy as I can for you.
 My first priority as a therapist is to build a warm therapeutic relationship with you, based on mutual trust.
 It's important that you feel I am the right person to be your therapist.
 The first foundation stone of counselling is experiencing a real connection with your counsellor, and sensing they are really listening to you and doing their best to understand you, rather than imposing some one-size-fits-all theory or framework.
 An article in the Huffington Post gives some good tips for questions to ask your therapist initially.

 I offer sessions between with a start time between 9am and 5pm, Monday to Friday.
-I currently have availability in my Kingston consulting room on Monday mornings.
+I currently have availability in my Kingston consulting room on Mondays at 2pm and 3pm.
 At the moment, I don't have any evening or weekend slots available.

 The form of counselling I practise is psychodynamic psychotherapy.
 This involves a very intense and personal listening process.
 Through reflecting back what you say and pointing out relationships between your past and your present, I will help you to explore and make sense of your thoughts and feelings.
 Very often the roots of current problems prove to lie in family relationships and personal events in the past, and looking closely at these can be key in the counselling process.